jon429r/JistR/README.md

-# Jist Programming Language

-Welcome to **Jist**, a lightweight and efficient programming language built in **Rust**.
+# Welcome to **Jist**, a lightweight and efficient programming language built in **Rust**.
 Jist is designed for simplicity and flexibility, offering fast performance with a clean and readable syntax.
 This README provides an overview of the language, its features, syntax, and installation instructions.

 ---